-- In The Thrawn Trilogy of the Star Wars Expanded Universe, there's the mining colony of Nomad City on the planet Nkllon.
+- In The Thrawn Trilogy of the Star Wars Legends, there's the mining colony of Nomad City on the planet Nkllon.
 The city is made of huge platforms and grounded ships, sitting on top of 40 AT-AT walkers, and it uses gigantic umbrella-like ships which protected visiting ships on the way to the planet.
 Without the shade of an umbrella ship, any but the toughest spacecraft would soon be melted to slag.
 In the first novel, Thrawn does manage to use an Imperial Star Destroyer in direct sunlight there, but it's heavily implied to take a great deal of effort to prepare the ISD for this operation, and it needs a great deal of repair afterwards.

 Inevitably, the walkers are damaged (by an Imperial attack in the third novel, which uses smaller Dreadnaught cruisers capturing the umbrella ships), threatening to leave the city stranded until dawn catches it.
 Contrary to most versions of the trope, however, the threatened destruction of the base is a D-plot at best.
 Everyone aboard is easily evacuated after a minimum of drama (though Lando does have a few hours to worry about it before a New Republic Dreadnaught arrives behind a freshly-repaired umbrella ship), it's just Lando's latest ill-starred business venture that's in danger.
 A later book revealed that the city was successfully rebuilt.
 And then Lando lost it in a sabacc game.